The 7 best tax-efficient investments in the UK (2026 guide)

 Effective net cost: £70,000

-Scenario 1: Investment succeeds (3x return)
+Scenario 1 — investment succeeds (3x return)

-CGT saved (up to 24% higher rate): £48,000
+Exit value: £300,000 | Gross gain: £200,000 | CGT saved (up to 24% higher rate): £48,000 | Total value after tax benefits: £348,000

-Scenario 2: Investment fails completely
+Scenario 2 — investment fails completely

-5. Venture capital trusts (VCTs)
+5. Venture Capital Trusts (VCTs)

 VCTs offer a way to access a diversified portfolio of early-stage companies via a London Stock Exchange-listed vehicle.

 • Why investors love them: Tax-free dividends.
-In a landscape where dividend tax-free allowances have been slashed, VCTs remain one of the last "pure" ways to generate tax-free income.
+In a landscape where dividend allowances have been slashed, VCTs remain one of the last "pure" ways to generate tax-free income.

 6. AIM shares (for IHT planning)

-From 6 April 2026, AIM shares will only qualify for 50% Business Property Relief (not 100%).
+From 6 April 2026 (now in effect): AIM shares qualify for only 50% Business Relief (not 100%).

 This means:

-- Effective IHT rate: 20% (vs 40% standard rate, or 0% under current rules)
+• Effective IHT rate: 20% (vs the 40% standard rate, or 0% under the old rules).

-- Example: £1m in qualifying AIM shares = £200,000 IHT after April 2026 (vs £0 currently)
+• Example: £1m in qualifying AIM shares = £200,000 IHT (vs £0 previously).

 7. UK government bonds (gilts)